hassanzohdy/reinforcements/README.md

 To run tests run `npm run test` or `yarn test`

+## TODO

+If you want to contribute to this package, you can check the [todo list page](./docs/todo.md).

 ## Change Log

+- 2.0.0 (24 Oct 2022)
+  - Fully refactored the code.
+  - Added Immutable Collections class.
 - 1.0.28 (11 Aug 2022)
   - Fixed object merge call.
 - 1.0.27 (11 Aug 2022)